-All teaching faculty with at least 75% of their EFT dedicated to teaching are eligible to be nominated for the University of Georgia Award for Excellence in Teaching.
+All teaching faculty with at least 75% of their time assigned to teaching are eligible to be nominated for the University of Georgia Award for Excellence in Teaching.
 Since this award is designed to recognize sustained, high-quality contributions to the teaching mission of the University of Georgia, nominations will be limited to individuals who have held a full-time, non-tenureable teaching position at UGA for at least ten years.

 Every school or college may nominate one candidate each year, with the exceptions of the Terry College of Business, which may nominate two candidates, and the Franklin College of Arts and Sciences, which may nominate three candidates.

 Faculty who have won the University of Georgia Award for Excellence in Teaching are not eligible for renomination.

 The mechanism by which nominees are selected within colleges and schools will be determined by the respective Deans, but the process must include a review by a designated faculty committee that includes teaching faculty.
 In addition, any Department wishing to make a nomination for consideration by the College or School should have its own internally designated committee to advise the Department Head in selection of the faculty member to be nominated.
 The nomination cannot be a self-nomination.

 At the completion of the College/School selection process, the Dean will submit one copy of each nominee's dossier to the Office of Academic Programs, a unit of the Office of the Senior Vice President for Academic Affairs and Provost.
 The nomination packet must include:

 - A written statement prepared by the Department Head and/or Dean addressing the nominee's teaching excellence

 - A teaching philosophy/statement written by the candidate

 - The nominee's condensed curriculum vitae (maximum of 5 pages)